 - Dark and Troubled Past

-- Defrosting Ice Queen / Deadpan Snarker: Carrie
+- Defrosting Ice Queen/Deadpan Snarker: Carrie

 - Empty Quiver: Whiteout: Melt

-- Executive Meddling: The film lost its second female lead because executives feared men would not go see a movie with two female leads.
+- Executive Meddling: The film lost its second female lead because executives feared that men would not go see a movie with two female leads.
 Carrie herself was turned into a much less dynamic character in order to give her male co-stars adequate supporting actions.

 - Fanservice: Carrie taking off her clothes and taking a shower.

 - Flashback Nightmare: The incident that led to Carrie's assignment to Antarctica is presented in a hypothermia-induced hallucination.

 - Indy Ploy: When Lily encounters a hostage crisis.

 - It Works Better with Bullets

 - Lesbian Cop: Carrie.
 Not exclusively, however, as she sleeps with a guy in Melt.

 - Lovely Angels: Carrie and Lily in the first Whiteout, but averted in the film adaptation.